 Beyond emergency response, the Department actively participates in community events throughout Fortuna.
 Our firefighters volunteer to set up and remove event banners and seasonal decorations, take part in parades with our fire trucks, and offer free rides on our antique fire engine.
 During rodeo week, we organize entertaining water games for kids and engage in friendly competitions for the enjoyment of the crowd.

-The Fire Protection District provides the Department with six fire engines, a 100’ aerial, a 55’ ladder truck, 2 water tenders, 1 light duty rescue truck, 1 medium duty rescue truck and three command vehicles.
+The Fire Protection District equips the Department with essential resources, including five fire engines, one ladder truck, two water tenders, three rescue trucks, one utility vehicle, one brush rig, and four command vehicles.

 The Fire District is overseen by a Board of Commissioners.
 Our roster includes one Chief, three Division Chiefs, five Battalion Chiefs/Captains, 10 Lieutenants, a Chaplain, a District Secretary, and 80 dedicated firefighters.
 All members are volunteers, except for the Fire Chief, Career Division Chief, Fire Prevention Officer, and District Secretary.
 These four full-time positions play a crucial role in ensuring the Department’s long-term success by implementing efficient and modern programs that contribute to the cost-effective operation of our professional volunteer fire agency.